Top of the page

 Bell's palsy is paralysis or weakness of the muscles on one side of the face.
 Often children with Bell's palsy have a droop on one side of the mouth and have trouble completely shutting the eye on the same side.
 Bell's palsy can also interfere with the sense of taste.
 These things happen when a nerve in the face becomes inflamed.
 Bell's palsy is not caused by a stroke.
 The cause of the nerve inflammation is not known.
 Your child also may get medicine.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T350 in the search box to learn more about "Bell's Palsy in Children: Care Instructions."
+Enter T350 in the search box to learn more about "Bell's Palsy in Children: Care Instructions".

-Current as of:
+Current as of: August 25, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.